abokov/anthropic-certification-engine/README.md

 # 🚀 Anthropic GTM Technical Productivity Framework

 This repository serves as a functional prototype for a **Technical Sales Onboarding Factory**.
-It is designed to solve the "Technical Fluency Gap" for global Go-To-Market (GTM) teams scaling in high-growth AI environments.
+It is designed to solve the "Technical Fluency Gap" for global Go-To-Market (GTM) teams scaling in high-growth AI environments

 ---